 Basics of converting Southwest vouchers into points

-As of today, Southwest Airlines travel funds can be converted into Rapid Rewards points:
+Since August, Southwest Airlines travel funds can be converted into Rapid Rewards points:

 - This can be done through December 15, 2020